camunda/camunda-docs-manual/content/update/minor/75-to-76/index.md

 ### Wildfly 10

 The pre-built Camunda 7.6 distribution ships with Wildfly 10.1.0, whereas 7.5 ships with Wildfly 10.0.0.
-Camunda 7.6 is supported on Wildfly 8.2 and 10.0 such that a Wildfly upgrade is not required when migrating from 7.5 to 7.6.
+Camunda 7.6 is supported on Wildfly 8.2 and 10.0 such that a Wildfly update is not required when migrating from 7.5 to 7.6.

 ## Custom Process Applications

-For every process application, the Camunda dependencies should be upgraded to the new version.
+For every process application, the Camunda dependencies should be updated to the new version.
 Which dependencies you have is application- and server-specific.
 Typically, the dependencies consist of any of the following:

 * `camunda-engine-spring`
 * `camunda-engine-cdi`